 Are graduating seniors eligible to apply?

 Yes.
 Graduating seniors are eligible to receive HEERF grants to apply towards expenses incurred while they were students from the first HEERF grant.
 For the second HEERF grant students must be enrolled at the time of application for funding and expenses must be incurred after December 27th, 2020.

 What is the maximum assistance I can receive?

-Assistance will be limited to $1,500 per student.
+Assistance will initially be limited to $1,500 per student.

 What is the timeline for distribution of funds?